-At heart though, it's a ship to ship warfare simulation game and a lot of fun.
+At its heart though, it's a ship-to-ship warfare simulation game and a lot of fun.
 A hexagonal map guides you around with cardboard counters to place where you are, as you choose to work as a fleet or work against each other.
 Ships represented include the Federation, Romulan Empire, Klingon Empire, as well as a few Star Fleet Battles exclusives such as the Hydran Kingdom.

 Star Trek: Expeditions

-Star Trek: Expeditions is based in the universe of Star Trek that we've seen in the 2009 movie and onwards.
+Star Trek: Expeditions is based in the Kelvin Universe that we've seen in the 2009 movie and onwards.
 It's a cooperative four player game where you work together to beat the game effectively.

 Players take the role of Kirk, Spock, Bones, and Uhura, as they attempt to defuse the threat of civil war, deal with a Klingon threat, as well as help a planet join the Federation.
 It's peak Star Trek with a suitable mixture of diplomacy and strategy.

 It's also a fairly speedy game as all of this has to be achieved in roughly 30 turns, meaning you won't be stuck for hours on end.
 A scoresheet tracks your progress with the decisions you make vastly affecting how well you're doing.
 The only downside is that replay-ability is a little limited but it's great to see a game based on the Kelvin Universe.

 This article was originally published on September 24, 2019.

 Jennifer Allen (she/her) is a freelance journalist who has written for Playboy, Mashable, and Eurogamer amongst others.
 She lives in South Wales with her three guinea pigs and cat.
 Find her on Twitter @jenjeahaly.

 Stay tuned to StarTrek.com for more details!
 And be sure to follow @StarTrek on Facebook, Twitter, and Instagram.